 We carry a great topical numbing cream called Zensa Cream which is excellent for all areas.
 This is applied 30-40 minutes prior to your treatments.
 We recommend, for most clients, to try their first treatment without numbing the area as many people find the treatment very tolerable.

-- Which is more popular laser or electrolysis?
-Although most would expect to hear that laser is the most popular but electrolysis actually takes the lead.
+Although most would expect to hear laser is the most popular, electrolysis takes the lead.
 The reason is electrolysis can be done on any skin colour, hair colour and area (such as eyebrows) making it the gold standard for permanent hair removal.
-We often start larger areas with laser for speed, and near the end of treatments, finish with electrolysis.
+When possible, we often start larger areas with laser for speed and near the end of treatments finish with electrolysis.
 This allows us to get the hairs that the laser can’t “see” because of lightness and when there are only a few hairs left it is more targeted and cost effective for the client to switch to electrolysis.